schmoelder/diss/doc/02_fundamentals/01_chromatographic_principle.md

 (chromtographic_principle)=
 # Principles of preparative chromatography

-Chromatography is a thermal separation process widely used for purifying mixtures of (bio-)chemical species.
+Chromatography is a thermal separation process widely used for the separation and purification of mixtures of (bio-)chemical species.
-In this process, the mixture's components are dissolved in a solvent, known as mobile phase, and then transported through a column packed with a porous material, also referred to as the stationary phase.
+In this process, the mixture's components are dissolved in a solvent, known as the mobile phase, and transported through a column packed with a porous material, also referred to as the stationary phase.
-As the solvent flows through the column, each component exhibits a distinct level of interaction with the stationary phase material.
+As the mobile phase flows through the column, each component exhibits a distinct level of interaction with the stationary phase material.
-Consequently, components that interact more strongly with the surface of the stationary phase are retained for a longer duration and, as a result, elute later than components that only interact weakly.
+Consequently, components that interact more strongly with the surface of the stationary phase are retained for a longer duration and, as a result, elute later than components that interact weakly.
-The differential retention and elution time enable the effective separation of the mixture's components at the column outlet.
+The differential retention and elution times enable the effective separation of the mixture's components at the column outlet.

 These interactions can be characterized by various retention mechanisms.
-Most chromatographic separations are based on the principle of adsorption, which involves the adhesion and accumulation of molecules on the surface of the stationary phase.
+Most chromatographic separations are based on the principle of adsorption, which involves the accumulation of molecules on the surface of the stationary phase.
 This phenomenon is influenced by several forces.

-Given that chromatography relies on the reversibility of the adsorption step, it primarily involves physisorption.
+Given that chromatography relies on the reversibility of the adsorption step, it is primarily governed by physisorption.
-Physisorption refers to the weak binding of molecules based on van der Waals interactions, such as dipole-dipole interactions.
+Physisorption refers to the weak binding of molecules through van der Waals interactions, such as dipole-dipole interactions.
-Besides van der Waals forces, hydrophobic and electrostatic interactions may also play a role between the stationary phase and the components being separated.
+In addition to van der Waals forces, hydrophobic and electrostatic interactions may also influence the retention of components on the stationary phase.

 Moreover, specific interactions with affinity ligands immobilized on the stationary phase can serve as another retention mechanism.
-For instance, separation can be based on specific interactions such as between an enzyme and its substrate, a receptor and its ligand, or an antibody and its antigen.
+For example, separation may be based on specific interactions such as those between an enzyme and its substrate, a receptor and its ligand, or an antibody and its antigen.
-Size exclusion also contributes to the separation process in chromatography.
+The size exclusion mechanism can also contribute to chromatographic separation.
-In this mechanism, larger molecules cannot penetrate as deeply into the pores of the stationary phase as smaller molecules, leading to differential retention times.
+In this mechanism, larger molecules are unable to penetrate as deeply into the pores of the stationary phase as smaller molecules, leading to differential retention times.

 The attachment of molecules to a solid surface in chromatography can be quantitatively described using adsorption isotherm models.
 For more detailed information on different retention models, see section {numref}`isotherm_models`.